 That’s not to say that I don’t care what anyone thinks.
 Don’t misunderstand.
 The opinions of those that I care about and/or that I respect are extremely important.
 All the other noise doesn’t matter.
 It just rolls off my back.
 Frankly, I’m glad my give-a-damn is broken.
 It makes going through life that much easier.
 Want to know how?

-This past winter, Taylor Swift came to town.
-I happen to love Taylor; I think she’s a brilliant writer for someone her age, incredibly likable, and talented.
+In November 2011, Taylor Swift came to Houston.
+I happen to love Taylor; I think she’s a brilliant writer, incredibly likable, and talented.
 On Friday afternoon before her Saturday concert, I let my fingers do the walking over to Ticketmaster.
 I bought one floor seat.
 BAM!
 I was going to see Ms. Swift in concert…by myself.

 When I told people what I was doing, their first question was, “Ooooo, Taylor Swift?
 Why?”
 I wanted to say, “Damnit, because I like her and I want to listen to her sing.
 Why else does one go to a concert?”
 I refrained.
 The second question was, “Who are you going with?”
 I told them I was going by myself.
 Looks of pity and horror crossed their faces.
 You know, like it was soooo awful, that I must not have anyone to go with.